YauheniAntsipenka/jmp/jmp-m6-spring-mvc/readme.md

      7. Unit tests, logging, javadocs.
 (0.5 point)

      8. Implement integration tests for Booking service controllers using the MockMVC framework.
 (0.5 point)

-Extramile:

-2 points

-Update your application using spring boot instead of the current implementation.
-Modify the method implemented in point 5.
-Make facade method accept some input stream, MVC controller for this method should handle multipart file upload and pass the file byte stream to the facade method.